gytdau/website/_lists/books.md

   Efficiency
 - Don't Think of an Elephant!: Know Your Values and Frame the Debate
 - Only the Paranoid Survive
-- The first six books of the Elements of Euclid
 - Osho, Books I have Loved
 - Intermediate Microeconomics
 - Edison